Welcome back to Kingfisher Class 2020!

 Frogmary Green Farm

-After half term Kingfisher class children will begin a 'residency' of nine Fridays at Frogmary Green Farm.
-We will be covering much of the Science, Geography and DT curriculum during these weeks and we are really looking forward to being based in 'The Shed'.
+Kingfisher class children have five Fridays this term at Frogmary Green Farm.
+Our last day will be the 7th February.
+We will be covering much of the Science, Geography and D.T. curriculum during these weeks and we are really looking forward to being based in 'The Shed'.
 As our time there will be during the colder and wetter part of the year, please ensure that your child has full waterproof clothing and welly boots each Friday.
 Many thanks.